-So, before I get into tips on increasing intimacy and sex, I have to suggest a heart to heart talk take place between both spouses in an attempt to uncover why there has been a loss of interest in sex in the marriage.
+So, before I get into tips on increasing intimacy and sex, I have to suggest a heart to heart talk takes place between both spouses in an attempt to uncover why there has been a loss of interest in sex in the marriage.

 If there is a medical issue causing the ebb of sex, medical intervention will be needed to help solve the problem.
 So, be open and honest with each other.
 If a husband is having erectile dysfunction issues, encourage him to see a Urologist.
-If a wife is experiencing a decline in desire due to menopause, encourage and support her need to see a Gynecologist.
+If a wife is experiencing a decline in desire due to menopause, encourage, and support her need to see a Gynecologist.

-If, however, life, stress and other reasons have caused the lack of intimacy the tips below, if followed will be helpful in rebuilding a better level of sex and intimacy in your marriage.
+If, however, life, stress, and other reasons have caused the lack of intimacy the tips below, if followed will be helpful in rebuilding a better level of sex and intimacy in your marriage.

 5 Secrets for Rebuilding Marital Intimacy and Fixing a Sexless Marriage